banekondic1996/Extended-History---Chrome/README.md

 </pre>
 **To do:**
 <pre>
--CSS for span element (not every span should have pointer-events:none, like bookmarks expanding button) -Improve bookmarks moving speed within large folders and being able to move bookmark folders -Maybe remove lazy loading or improve scrolling for history -Store page even if page didn't load completely
+-Improve bookmarks moving speed within large folders and being able to move bookmark folders -Maybe remove lazy loading or improve scrolling for history -Store page even if page didn't load completely